SGSAH Research Blog

 The SGSAH Research Blog features regular weekly posts dealing with the trials and triumphs of life as a doctoral researcher within the arts and humanities in Scotland.
 As well as insight from our resident blogger, guest bloggers will share their varied experiences of the PhD process.

-Our current resident SGSAH Blogger is David Peters, a doctoral researcher at the University of Glasgow researching Thomas Reid and his influence on the foundations of US law and thought.
 The blog engages with the SGSAH cohort to discuss what it means to be a doctoral researcher within the arts and humanities in Scotland today.
 We engage with all doctoral researchers within the arts and humanities in Scotland, funded and unfunded, full and part-time, all are welcome!

 Why should doctoral researchers blog about their research?